Follow TV Tropes

 • Absurdly Powerful Student Council:

 • Achilles' Heel: Subverted.
-The story makes a point that destroying a student's halo is essentially the only feasible way of killing a student with brute force... but their halos are just as durable as the rest of them.
-It's noted that it would take a lot of gunfire to break a halo, and when the existence of a bomb that could do so in one shot is revealed, it is treated as almost otherworldly technology that's unheard of in Kivotos.
+The story makes a point that destroying a student's halo is essentially the only feasible way of killing a student with brute force... but their halos are confirmed to be intangible.
+It's noted that any method to "break a halo" is not too different from a method to kill (essentially making it an euphemism of sort in most cases), and when the existence of a bomb that could specifically destroy the halo is revealed, it is treated as almost otherworldly technology that's unheard of in Kivotos.

 • Specifically targeted debuffs, even if missed due to the target's evasion, still apply.
 Damage-over-time effects also count.